ibm-cloud-docs/containers/cs_remove.md

 Next steps:
 - After it is no longer listed in the available clusters list when you run the `ibmcloud ks clusters` command, you can reuse the name of a removed cluster.
 - If you kept the subnets, you can [reuse them in a new cluster](/docs/containers?topic=containers-subnets#subnets_custom) or manually delete them later from your IBM Cloud infrastructure (SoftLayer) portfolio.
-- If you kept the persistent storage, you can [delete your storage](/docs/containers?topic=containers-cleanup#cleanup) later through the IBM Cloud infrastructure (SoftLayer) dashboard in the {{site.data.keyword.Bluemix_notm}} console.
+- If you kept the persistent storage, you can [delete your storage](/docs/containers?topic=containers-cleanup#cleanup) later through the IBM Cloud infrastructure (SoftLayer) dashboard in the {{site.data.keyword.cloud_notm}} console.